pyrogram/pyrogram/docs/source/topics/filters.rst

 So far we've seen how to register a callback function that executes every time a specific update comes from the server, but there's much more than that to come.

-Here we'll discuss about :class:`Filters <pyrogram.Filters>`.
+Here we'll discuss about :class:`~pyrogram.Filters`.
 Filters enable a fine-grain control over what kind of updates are allowed or not to be passed in your callback functions, based on their inner details.

 Single Filters